What to do now solar feed-in tariffs are falling

 4. Store your solar in a battery – either fixed or on wheels

 As feed-in tariffs fall, the economics of batteries improves.
 Batteries allow households to use excess solar at a few cents to save buying from the grid at 15-40c per kWh, depending on your location and electricity plan.
 And with the support of payments for joining a Virtual Power Plan (VPP), payback periods for well-sized batteries coupled with time of use tariffs are coming down.
 In many States, a payback period of 10 years or less is achievable.
 Additionally, some state governments offer rebates and loans to help reduce the upfront costs of batteries.
-You can find out more with WATTever’s Battery Storage Buyers Guide or request a quote.
+You can find out more with WATTever’s Battery Storage Buyers Guide.

 My journey